jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - **eDiscovery(E-Discovery)**: the process of identifying, collecting, and producing electronically stored information for legal proceedings; the E-Discovery reference model (EDRM) has 9 steps:
     1) Information Governance - ensuring information is well-organized, and balancing value, risk and cost
     2) Identification - locating potential sources of electronically stored information covered by a discovery request, and determining its scope, breadth, and depth
-    3) Preservation - ensuring data is protected and alteration or destruction
+    3) Preservation - ensuring data is protected against alteration or destruction
     4) Collection - gathering data for further use in the process
     5) Processing - screening and reducing the volume of data, and converting as appropriate to forms suitable for review and analysis
     6) Review - evaluating data for relevance; what information needs to be provided, and what may need to be protected